Skip to main content

 Strong value for beginners given the included accessories, but upgrades become necessary fairly quickly.

-Nick Cesarz playing the Donner DED-200 MAX
+Nick Cesarz playing the DED-200 MAX

-Initial impressions
+Initial Impressions

 Unboxing and assembly were smoother than expected.
 Everything was neatly packed, and the cables were clearly labeled, which helps a lot for first-time setups.